 They feature oval-shaped dark brown eyes, and their ears are situated high on the upper part of the skull and fold forward.

-Dogs which favor the Giant Schnauzer heritage will have a massive brick shaped head with facial features often resembling a mustache and beard.
+Dogs that favor the Giant Schnauzer heritage will have a massive brick-shaped head with facial features often resembling a mustache and beard.

 They come in the color white, silver, red, grey, cream, brindle, blue and black.

 How Big is a Full-Grown Giant Irish Wolf Schnauzer?